swccgpc/swccg-card-json/README.md

 If you use this for your personal projects, please let us know so we can link ot your project!

-# What data is in here?
+# What Data Is Here?
 Our goal is eventually to have everything in this database that one could need.
 - Card Names
 - Images